MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 1. Map the item to a Suggested Action Template, if desired.
 1. Select **Save Changes**.

-#### Examples of edits that won't inactivate a benchmark
+#### Examples of edits that retain a valid benchmark comparison

 1. Example 1: Matching the language of the business
    - Standard: I would recommend my *manager* to others.
    - Modified: I would recommend my *supervisor* to others.
    - Recommendation: Modifying a term in the item to make it more specific to your organizational language is acceptable and doesn't affect the benchmark.
+Edit the standard item without creating a copy to retain the benchmark.

 1. Example 2: Using synonyms
    - Standard: The recruitment process was *excellent*.
    - Modified: The recruitment process was *great*.
    - Recommendation: If the replacement word is likely to be interpreted similarly, the item change is acceptable.
+Edit the standard item without creating a copy to retain the benchmark.

-#### Examples of edits that inactivate a benchmark
+#### Examples of edits that don't retain a valid benchmark comparison

 1. Example 1: Altering the subject
    - Standard: *I feel empowered* to make decisions regarding my work.
    - Modified: *My manager empowers me* to make decisions regarding my work.
-   - Recommendation: Altering the subject in an item changes the way people respond, and the benchmark will no longer be available.
+   - Recommendation: Altering the subject in an item changes the way people respond, and the benchmark will no longer be valid.
+Create a copy of the standard item and customize the copy so that there isn't an invalid benchmark tied to the edited item.

 1. Example 1: Altering the subject
    - Standard: My manager *provides me with feedback that helps me improve my performance*.
    - Modified: My manager and *I have regular conversations*.
-   - Recommendation: When the meaning of an item has been fundamentally altered, the change isn't recommended, and the benchmark is no longer available.
+   - Recommendation: When the meaning of an item has been fundamentally altered, the change isn't recommended, and the benchmark is no longer valid.
+Create a copy of the standard item and customize the copy so that there isn't an invalid benchmark tied to the edited item.

 ## View associated programs